Skip to main content

 Tempo is most useful when you have a specific training goal that requires controlled rep speed:

-If you're just training normally without a specific tempo prescription, leave the field blank.
+If you're just training normally without a specific tempo prescription, there's nothing to note.

 Tempo and analytics